ArtPlac: developing an ARTificial PLACenta to replace invasive techniques in the treatment of critically ill newborns

 Parent or Caregiver involvement / Patient representation

-One major objective of the ArtPlac project is to provide parents or caregivers the opportunity to be close to the newborn during their treatment.
+One major objective of the ArtPlac project is to provide parents and caregivers the opportunity to be close to the newborn during their treatment.
 Therefore, the involvement of patient and parent representatives is a focal point throughout the entire project, including during the development of the device.
-Hospital conditions can vary greatly and with them the subjective experiences patients and caregivers have.
+Hospital conditions vary greatly and with them the subjective experiences patients and caregivers have.
 To understand what it is like to live through these moments and how family life as well as future planning is affected, the communication with patient and parent representatives is essential.

 Official ArtPlac website: Artificial Placenta (ArtPlac) – Preclinical Research Project (under construction)